becoming-Khyati/ecommerce-frontend-react/README.md

 # E-Commerce Frontend (React)

 A responsive e-commerce frontend built using React.js, focused on clean UI, performance, and reusable components.
+Backend API consumed from a Django REST backend.

 ## Features
 - Product listing with filters and sorting